mdeous/EventViz/README.md

 A web application to display log (or whatever parsable source) events in a timeline.
 It has a Flask based interface and uses MongoDB for storage.

-This application is not meant to be used as a log management tool, but more as an utility to provide an easy way to visualize and make searches on a pre-filtered set of events of interest.
+This application is not meant to be used as a log management tool, but more as an easy way to visualize and make searches on a pre-filtered set of events.

 ## Screenshots